aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xps-gradient-addition/vertical/_index.md

 // Import Aspose.Page for Java
 ```

+## How to Add Gradient to XPS Documents
+Below is a concise, step‑by‑step guide that shows exactly how to create an XPS document and **add gradient to shape** objects.

-## Step 1: Initialize the Document
+### Step 1: Initialize the Document
 Begin by creating a new XPS document.
 This object will hold all the drawing elements you add later.

 ```java